Have you heard that drinking water can lower your blood sugar if you have diabetes?

 Does drinking water lower blood sugar?

-When blood sugar is high, drinking water may help lower your blood sugar.
+When blood sugar is high, drinking water may help lower your blood sugar slightly.
 It will help reduce the concentration of sugar in your blood stream and may help the kidneys excrete excess sugar in urine.
 So, technically yes, drinking water will help lower your blood sugar!
-But what else can be done?

 Another tool to lower blood sugar in the moment is to move your body.
-Your muscles need glucose for energy, so sugar will move from the blood stream into the muscle, thus lowering your blood sugar.
+Your muscles need glucose for energy, so sugar will move from the bloodstream into the muscle, thus lowering your blood sugar.

 Let’s move on to what else you can do to improve blood sugars in the long term.